revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-146. Explain the maximum size of a message that can be received by the Kafka?
+146.Explain the maximum size of a message that can be received by the Kafka?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

-The maximum size of a message that can be received by the Kafka is approx. 1000000 bytes.
+The maximum size of a message that can be received by the Kafka is approx.1000000 bytes.

 </details>
 </blockquote>

 ---

-147. Compare Spark Streaming to Kafka Streams and Flink.
+147.Compare Spark Streaming to Kafka Streams and Flink.

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)